A Guide to Common Law Relationships in British Columbia

 How Should Common Law Couples Approach Estate Planning in BC?

 Common law spouses cannot inherit from a deceased partner’s estate without a will in BC.
-To avoid potential disputes with family members, couples should:
+You have the power to define your own rights and obligations instead of relying on the default legal rules.

 Discuss Funeral and Care Wishes

-Getting appropriate legal and financial advice is prudent when creating an estate plan as common-law partners.
-Consulting professionals can prevent costly mistakes.
+Getting appropriate legal and financial advice is prudent when creating an estate plan as common law partners.

 Tax and Benefits Considerations for Common Law Couples in British Columbia